OmriTreidel/cmprsk/README.md

 ## Quickstart

-For example usage consult the [tutorial notebook](cmprsk/tutorial.ipynb)
+For example usage consult the tutorial notebook in this repo: `package_usage.ipynb`

 ### Example: crr